TritonDataCenter/rfd/rfd/0075/README.md

 ### Complications of the comm page

-As a result of the work done in [OS-5192](https://smartos.org/bugview/OS-5192), the `getcpu(2)` syscall is often accessed via its vDSO implementation.
-This means that augmentation to the in-kernel syscall implementation would be inadequate to constrain the observed CPU IDs.
+As a result of the work done in [OS-5192](https://smartos.org/bugview/OS-5192), the equivalent of the `getcpu(2)` syscall can be accessed via its vDSO implementation.
+This means that enhancing the in-kernel syscall implementation is inadequate to constrain the observed CPU IDs.
+However, note that there is no `getcpu(2)` wrapper in `glibc` and an invocation using the `syscall` function will make the syscall, so reading the `cp_tsc_ncpu` value from the vDSO must be coded up explicitly by an application.
+It is unclear how many applications attempt to make use of this value directly from the vDSO.

 One way to address this issue would be to push the modulo figure needed for virtual CPU ID calculation into the comm page.
 This is somewhat strange, given